rutgerhofste/EEPythonNotes/README.md

 # EEPythonNotes
 ## Lessons learned switching from Javascript to Python API for Earth Engine

-Installation etc. was done using information on the ee website.
+Installation etc. was done using information on the ee website (Jan 2017)

 1. Dictionaries in python are declared using a colon and keys MUST be in quotes e.g. {“foo” : 42}